weezymatt/papers/README.md

 # Reading Notes

-This repository serves the purpose of keeping up to date with state-of-the-art in computational linguistics/natural language processing and simply finding cool stuff.
-It contains notes of papers that I've read either by myself or for the local [NLP reading group](https://github.com/clulab/nlp-reading-group) in Tucson, Arizona.
+Welcome!
+This repository is a collection of interesting or useful papers in computational linguistics/natural language processing, and other adjacent fields.
+It occasionally contains my notes too.

 Table of Contents
 -----------------